daemonX10/Notes/02_programming_tools/01_python_ml/theory_questions.md

 ## Question 32

-**Explain how to usecontext managersinPythonand provide a machine learning-related example.**
+**Explain how to use context managers in Python and provide a machine learning-related example.**

 **Answer:** _[To be filled]_